-Moisture-activated dry granulation (MADG) is a novel and economical granulation process, which was first brought up more than 30 years ago, but it has not raised wide attention.
+Moisture-activated dry granulation (MADG) is a novel and economical granulation process.
 It utilizes a similar setup to a high shear granulator but only requires small amount of water (1 - 5%) to activate the agglomeration formation, after which, the process uses stepwise addition and blending of the pharmaceutical ingredients that absorb and distribute the moisture, thus creating a uniform, free-flowing and compatible granules.
 The key for this technique is to add just enough of water to achieve particle's agglomeration rather than adding excess water that would require further drying.
 Given the simplicity, and cost-saving potential of MADG process, it can be a good alternative for wet and dry granulation in pharmaceutical industry.